rdatatable-community/The-Raft/posts/2025-05-08-memory-R/memory-R.md

+# Benchmarking memory usage in R

-Profiling memory in R was always not a trival task.
+Profiling memory in R was always not a trivial task.
 In this post I would like to emphasize that currently popular methods are very much inaccurate, therefore should be used with caution, and more importantly, should not be used to draw conclusions about actual memory usage of an R functions.

 The root cause of inaccuracy of many memory profiling tools in R is that they measure memory allocated by R (including R's C) code.
 They do not take into account memory allocated using C.

+## Memory allocation in R

 Following example should make it very clear.